Flying Fish Brewing: History

 Flying Fish was established in 1995 as the world's first virtual microbrewery, something novel that drew a lot of attention.
 Flying Fish sold their product completely over the internet and shipped it to the customers location.
 Capitalizing on this early notoriety, founder Gene Muller took Flying Fish into brick and mortar, constructing the first microbrewery in South Jersey.
 Following his success online, Muller partnered with Andrew Newell to help secure funding for a permanent establishment.
 While New Jersey once boasted more than 50 breweries, Flying Fish was the first new brewery built in South Jersey in more than 50 years.

 After opening in 1996, Flying Fish hit financial trouble due to a craft brewing bubble that popped.
 Many of the craft breweries closed down due to lack of profit and over saturation of the market.
 With this level of competition, Muller recalls the time as very difficult to stay afloat.
 Flying Fish was able to gain more funding so it could buy a larger volume of packaging, making their pricing more competitive in the market and was able to stay open.

 Business grew, and Flying Fish began to produce a range of beers year-round, along with a variety of seasonal specialties.
 Flying Fish beers are ten-time medal winners at the Great American Beer Festival, the most of any New Jersey brewery.
 In 2012, Flying Fish moved from Cherry Hill to its new facility in Somerdale, making it the largest brewery built in the state since prohibition.
 The transition saw Flying Fish go from a 10,000 square ft. to 45,000 square ft. building and increase productivity from 20 barrels to 50 barrels at a time.
 However, due to new automation in the Somerdale location it has been able to brew three times the amount of beer in less time.
 The tasting room at Somerdale offers weekly one-off and barrel aged beers.

 On November 9, 2017, Flying Fish announced that Lou Romano, who began working in the beer business at age 16 and most recently at Oskar Blues Brewery, where he served as National Sales Manager since 2013, would replace Muller as the company's president.

+On December 29, 2023, Flying Fish Brewing declared Chapter 11 bankruptcy.
+The assets were purchased by Guilford Hall Brewery, from Baltimore, MD.
+The taproom will be closed and production moved to Maryland.